TEDxAuckland/tedx-auckland-site/src/_posts/2014-07-24-mike-allsop-on-running-out-of-oxygen.md

 categories:
   - our-news
 ---

 By Jamie Joseph

-I clicked the transmit button on the control column to tell the Coast Guard pilot, ‘This is it, we’re going in!’
+I clicked the transmit button on the control column to tell the Coast Guard pilot, ‘This is it, we’re going in\!’
 The words never came out.
 Instead what emerged was a sound I had never heard before - a scream, a spine-chilling scream of death.
 I remember being shocked when I realised the noise was coming from me as the aircraft I was flying nose-dived into the sea.

 This is the first paragraph of Mike Allsop’s memoir; High Altitude: Mountaineer, Airline Pilot, Modern-day Adventurer.